War in Ukraine complicates path home for American detainees

 “We support the Ukrainian people against Russia as well, but our brother is a sitting duck in that prison and we need him to be released so at least he can try to survive on his own,” she added.

-Unlike Reed and Whelan, the U.S. has not designated Groszhans as a wrongful detainee.
+Unlike Reed and Whelan, the U.S. has not currently designated Groszhans as a wrongful detainee.
+It is unclear if that will change.

 Follow Eric Tucker on Twitter at http://www.twitter.com/etuckerAP.